Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 The bottom line

-Pick Homebase if: You're running shifts at a coffee shop, restaurant, retail store, or salon where schedules change every week and you want to see labor costs next to actual sales data.
-Payroll runs from the same place you're tracking time—no exporting spreadsheets to another system.
+Pick Homebase if you're running shifts at a coffee shop, restaurant, retail store, or salon where schedules change every week and you want to see labor costs next to actual sales.
+Payroll runs from the same place you're tracking time.

-Pick Clockify if: You're tracking billable hours across different projects or clients.
-The unlimited free users matter more than integrated payroll, and you're fine exporting timesheets to Gusto or QuickBooks to process paychecks.
+Pick Clockify if you're tracking billable hours across projects or clients.
+The unlimited free users matter more than integrated payroll, and you're fine exporting timesheets to Gusto or QuickBooks.

-Homebase connects your schedule to revenue from your POS, so you know if you overstaffed a slow Tuesday before it happens.
+Homebase connects your schedule to revenue from your POS so you know if you overstaffed a slow Tuesday before it happens.
 Photo and GPS at clock-in prevent buddy punching.
 Payroll runs with automatic tax filing.
-The AI builds schedules based on past patterns and screens job applications so you're not doing admin work on Sunday nights.

-Clockify gives you unlimited people tracking unlimited hours for free, which is hard to beat if you're just starting out or running a small agency.
-But you'll handle payroll separately and won't see how labor costs stack up against sales.
+Clockify gives you unlimited people tracking unlimited hours for free, which is hard to beat if you're starting out or running a small agency.
+But payroll is separate, and you won't see how labor costs stack up against sales.

-Try Homebase for free.
+Try Homebase free.
 No credit card.
-Get scheduling, time tracking, and team messaging for up to 10 people at one location.
+Scheduling, time tracking, and team messaging for up to 10 people at one location.